MrR0807/citizen/README.md

 ## Optional and nullability

 Avoid nulls at all cost!
 Developer has to trust code otherwise you will find this pattern sprinkled ```Objects.requireNonNull``` or worse ```if (object != null)``` everywhere.
 Defend at the perimeter!
 All data which is incoming into the system from outside (REST request, RabbitMQ messages, Database entities etc.) has to follow these rules regarding nullability:
-* If property can be null, you should use Optional as a return **parameter**.
+* If property can be null, you should use **Optional as a return parameter**.

-Defending at the perimeter: https://youtu.be/wY_CUkU1zfw?t=2800
+Defending at the perimeter (timestamped link, watch time ~5 min): [Clean Code: The Next Chapter by Victor Rentea](https://youtu.be/wY_CUkU1zfw?t=2800)
 ```
 public class ExampleRequest {